psiz-org/psiz/README.rst

 Licence
 -------
-This project is licensed under the GNU GPLv3 License - see the LICENSE.txt file for details.
+This project is licensed under the Apache Licence 2.0 - see the LICENSE.txt file for details.

 .. [vanderMaaten] van der Maaten, L., & Weinberger, K. (2012, Sept).
 Stochastic triplet embedding.
 In Machine learning for signal processing (mlsp), 2012 IEEE